DabblerDoppler/ARM_pipelined_processor/doc/report.md

 ## Forwarding and Hazard Handling

 ### Overview of Forwarding Paths
-This CPU implementation includes basic forwarding logic to mitigate data hazards in the pipeline.
+This CPU implementation includes forwarding logic to mitigate data hazards in the pipeline.
 The forwarding unit supports bypassing results from the memory (MEM) and write-back (WB) stages back to the execute (EX) or register fetch (RF) stages.
 Specifically, the CPU can forward:
 - ALU results from MEM/WB to EX for dependent arithmetic operations.
+Instructions earlier in the pipeline have priority over instructions later, because they have the most recent values.
 - Load results from WB to EX, with special consideration to ensure values are valid only after the memory stage completes.
+- Other load-use hazards are not covered with this design.

 ### Logic for Detecting and Resolving Hazards
 Hazards are detected by comparing destination registers of instructions in later stages with source registers of the current instruction in EX or RF.
 If a match is found and the write enable signal is active, the forwarding paths are activated accordingly.
-For load-use hazards (where the value being loaded hasn't completed memory access), a stall is inserted.
+X31 is also marked as a special register to ensure that forwarding logic doesn't incorrectly override its always-zero state.

-### Stall and NOP Insertion
+### NOP Insertion
-Stalls are implemented by holding PC and IF/ID pipeline registers and injecting a NOP into the decode stage.
-This occurs specifically for load-use hazards when a value is not yet ready.
 Branch instructions insert NOPs by default after branching to prevent issues with pipeline flush.

 ---